Wall St Week Ahead-Investors bet emerging markets will weather coronavirus impact

 The MSCI Emerging Markets Index .MSCIEF, which measures stock performance, has rebounded 4% from its early February low, though it remains down on the year.
 Another index measuring emerging markets currency performance .MIEM00000CUS was still sharply lower, reflecting the slide in a range of currencies from Asia to Latin America.

-As of Friday, the coronavirus has infected 63,581 people and killed 1,380.
+As of Sunday, the coronavirus has infected over 68,000 people and killed 1,665.
 Still, investors have grown more hopeful that economic damage will be limited.

 Before the outbreak, emerging markets stocks had steadily climbed since early December as analysts forecast a re-acceleration of global economic growth and the United States and China agreed on a Phase 1 trade deal.
 Chinese equities make up roughly a third of the weighting in the MSCI Emerging Markets Index.